BAS Cybersecurity

 Degree and Certificates Offered

 The Associate of Applied Science-Transfer (AAS-T) degree in Information Technology prepares students for admission into the BAS Cybersecurity program.
-Upon completion of the AAS-T students will be able to directly apply all 90 credits towards the 180 credit BAS program.
+Upon completing the AAS-T, students will be able to directly apply all 90 credits toward the 180-credit BAS program.
 It typically takes an additional two years for students to complete the remaining bachelor’s coursework at a full-time status.

 Cybersecurity, BAS

 The BAS Cybersecurity is a 4-year, 180-credit program that prepares students for various careers in Information Security.
-Degree will provide students with a broad base of theoretical and technical knowledge, as well as specialized knowledge in Cybersecurity.
+The degree will provide students with a broad base of theoretical and technical knowledge, as well as specialized knowledge in Cybersecurity.

 Focus Areas: